thomas-haslwanter/statsintro/rst/statsCategorical.rst

 Fisher's Exact Test
 ~~~~~~~~~~~~~~~~~~~

-For small sample numbers, corrections should be made for some bias that
-is caused by the use of the continuous chi-squared distribution.
-This
-correction is referred to as *Yates correction*.

 If the requirement that 80% of cells should have expected values of at
 least 5 is not fulfilled, *Fisher’s exact test* should be used.
 This